Proxmox VE The heart of my home lab environment

 ESP32 Developed a multi-stage water filter monitoring system using ESP32 microcontroller that tracks filter status and reports data to a central server for real-time monitoring.

-OpenWrt Death by Networking
+My Network Death by Networking

 This project involves using an ESP32 microcontroller to monitor the status of a multi-stage water filtration system.
 The need for this project arose from me not wanting to waste money on filters that were still good.
 The recomendataion for replaceing the filters was 6 months for some and 1 year for others.
 However, these recommendations are based on average usage of a family of four.